jump-dev/MathOptInterface.jl/docs/src/index.md

 ## Background

-In order to use an optimization solver, it is necessary to communicate a model instance to the solver.[^1] Many different instance formats have been proposed over the years, but only a few (such as MPS) have become the industry standard.
+In order to use an optimization solver, it is necessary to communicate a model instance to the solver [^1].
+Many different instance formats have been proposed over the years, but only a few (such as MPS) have become the industry standard.

 Each format is a product of its time in history, and the problem class it tried to address.
-For example, we retain the rigid input format of the MPS file that was designed for 1960's punchcards despite the obsolescence of this technology.[^2] Although it has since been  extended to problem classes such as nonlinear and stochastic linear programming, MPS was not designed with extensibility in mind.
+For example, we retain the rigid input format of the MPS file that was designed for 1960's punchcards despite the obsolescence of this technology [^2].
+Although it has since been  extended to problem classes such as nonlinear and stochastic linear programming, MPS was not designed with extensibility in mind.
 This has led some authors (such as [^3]) to conclude that developing a new format is easier than extending the existing MPS format.

-The LP file-format also dates back to the work of Orchard-Hays who attempted to correct the ''mistakes'' of the MPS file-format by creating a human-readable, row-oriented format for mathematicians.[^2] However, due to its age, there is no longer a single standard for the LP file-format.
+The LP file-format also dates back to the work of Orchard-Hays who attempted to correct the ''mistakes'' of the MPS file-format by creating a human-readable, row-oriented format for mathematicians [^2].
+However, due to its age, there is no longer a single standard for the LP file-format.
 This has led to subtle differences between implementations in different readers that hampers the usefulness of the format as a format for interchange.
 Much like the MPS file, it